Secession in the United States has been attempted before. It ended in the Civil War with the southern states being forbidden from seceding.

 California would become a country of people who have no citizenship in the United States or the new country of California.
 Would California, then, automatically make those people citizens of its new country?
 And if so, would that make them taxpayers?
 If citizenship automatically made them taxpayers, the new country might run into an interesting and ironic problem since a number of those non-citizens would not want to become citizens of the new country either in order to avoid the associated taxes.
 And since California now seems to pride itself on welcoming illegal immigrants without making them become citizens, well, they would have no way of solving that problem.
 They would have people who want all the benefits of citizenship but none of the responsibility or expense.
 Such a situation would bankrupt their new country.

 And the country of California would, ironically, find itself in the same position that the United States is in right now.
 Might they then be forced to end government giveaways to illegals or even deport them?
 Or, if the giveaways were ended, would non-citizens leave on their own?

->

-> It could be a fascinating change of course for the current sanctuary state who would likely find that it can’t survive as a sanctuary country.
-Assuming such a country still had free elections, it could be that their people, made poor by the massive taxes that would be required to attempt to keep the country financially alive, would elect their own nationalist leader who proposed secure borders and immigration laws.
+It could be a fascinating change of course for the current sanctuary state who would likely find that it can’t survive as a sanctuary country.
+Assuming such a country still had free elections, it could be that their people, made poor by the massive taxes that would be required to attempt to keep the country financially alive, would elect their own nationalist leader who proposed secure borders, lower taxes, and immigration laws.

->

-> No one knows the future, but what a country of California might end up looking like could be much different than its current sanctuary state status and big spending, liberal government ways.
+No one knows the future, but what a country of California might end up looking like could be much different than its current sanctuary state status and big spending, liberal government ways.
 Out of necessity, it might become something even to the right of the country from whom its wanting to secede.
 That’s as good a guess as anyone’s.